Summary: In this tutorial, you’ll learn about the basic Python syntax so that you can quickly get started with the Python language.

 The meaning of the code isn’t important to you now.
 Please pay attention to the code structure instead.

-At the end of each line, you don’t see any semicolon to terminate the statement.
+You don’t see any semicolon at the end of each line to terminate the statement.
 And the code uses indentation to format the code.

 By using indentation and whitespace to organize the code, Python code gains the following advantages:

-- First, you’ll never miss the beginning or ending code of a block like in other programming languages such as Java or C#.
+- First, you’ll never miss a block’s beginning or ending code, unlike in other programming languages, such as Java or C#.

 - Second, the coding style is essentially uniform.
 If you have to maintain another developer’s code, that code looks the same as yours.

-- Third, the code is more readable and clear in comparison with other programming languages.
+- Third, the code is more readable and clearer than other programming languages.

 The comments are as important as the code because they describe why a piece of code was written.